 In a perfect world the same, naturally existing microbes found in our waterways would complete this same cycle over and over again, but when excessive pollutants enter a water way the natural microbes cannot keep up with the pollution and they need to be augmented.

 Permitting for the Use of 100% Natural Microbial Compounds

 The EPA has agreed that if a microbe or consortium of microbes has not been chemically or genetically altered that they do not require permitting.
 The Army Corps of Engineers has agreed that their permitting authority does not extend into the use of naturally occurring microbes and therefore no permit is required.

 Why Do Something Different Than We Have Done in The Past?

 The answer to that question is simple.
 It saves money, time, and energy.

-Microbes are Mother Nature’s janitors for natural purification and the primary decomposer of all organic waste matter by a slow ongoing biological process.
-Bio-augmentation works.
-It is cost saving.
-It is a safe way to clean our waterways of organic pollution and organic bottom sediment.
+Microbes naturally purify and are the primary decomposer of all organic waste matter by a slow ongoing biological process.
+Bio-augmentation works, it is cost saving, and it is a safe way to clean our waterways of organic pollution and organic bottom sediment.
 Bio-augmentation is the process by which we provide more of the natural microbes to a water body to boost and speed up that process.

-Through a fermentation process we can formulate a consortium of microbes to be effective in any water body and in aerobic, anaerobic, and anoxic environments.
+Through a fermentation process, they formulate a consortium of microbes to be effective in any water body and in aerobic, anaerobic, and anoxic environments.
 It removes dead organics from within the water column as well as the bottom sediment leaving clean sand or other inorganic material.